MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-setup-contacts.md

 For more information, see [Synchronising contacts with customers, vendors, and bank accounts](marketing-create-contact-companies.md#synchronizing-contacts-with-customers-vendors-and-bank-accounts).

 ## <a name="searching-for-duplicate-contacts"></a>Searching for Duplicate Contacts
-You can choose to have the programme automatically search for duplicates each time you create a contacts, or you can choose to search manually after you have created contacts.
-You can also choose to have the program update the search strings automatically each time you modify contact information or create a contact.
-You can decide the search hit percentage, that is, the percentage of identical strings two contacts must have for the programme to consider them as duplicates.
+You can choose to have application automatically search for duplicates each time you create a contacts, or you can choose to search manually after you have created contacts.
+You can also choose to have application update the search strings automatically each time you modify contact information or create a contact.
+You can decide the search hit percentage, that is, the percentage of identical strings two contacts must have for application to consider them as duplicates.
 You set this up on the **Duplicates** FastTab on the **Marketing Setup** page.

 When you have found a duplicate contact, you can use the **Merge Duplicate** page to merge it into an existing contact record that you want to keep.
 For more information, see [Merge Duplicate Records](sales-how-merge-duplicate-records.md).